Estimating invasive rodent abundance using removal data and hierarchical models: Introduction

 Using removal data, I demonstrate the application of the multinomial N-mixture model to estimate the abundance of rodent populations.
 First, I conduct a simulation study to evaluate the model's performance under varying numbers of sampling sites and sampling occasions.
 Second, I present a case study on a coypu population in France to illustrate the hierarchical structure of the multinomial N-mixture model, demonstrating how covariates can be incorporated to account for variations in abundance and capture probabilities.
-Third, I use a case study on muskrats in the Netherlands to demonstrate the integration of random effects within the model.
+Third, I use a case study on muskrats in the Netherlands to illustrate the integration of random effects within the model and demonstrate how to relax the closure assumption.
 To facilitate reproducibility, I provide the accompanying code and data, aiming to promote the broader adoption of removal models in the study of biological invasions.